martinklepsch/martinklepsch.org/_posts/2012-12-17-Git-Prompt-for-Fish-Shell.markdown

 It took me a while to find [this part](https://github.com/fish-shell/fish-shell/blob/master/share/functions/__fish_git_prompt.fish) of the Fish source code which documents this functionality quite well.
-An example follows below.
+An example which you can put into `~/.config/fish/config.fish` follows below:

 <script src="https://gist.github.com/mklappstuhl/4991069.js"></script>